noi-techpark/webcomp-boilerplate/README.md

 - Access the store in your browser on: <br>
   `localhost:8999`

-Note: If you only want to start the webcomponent in the separated docker container without the webcomponent store, simply run `docker-compose up app -d`
+Note: If you only want to start the webcomponent in the separated docker container without the webcomponent store, simply run `docker compose up app -d`

 ### Publish a new version of your webcomponent
 - Increase version number WC_VERSION in your .env file
-- Then run: `docker-compose up wcstore-cli`
+- Then run: `docker compose up wcstore-cli`

 #### Stop the docker containers
 - `docker-compose stop`